 JADE: ‘Being an ally means speaking up – no matter the consequences’

-Exclusive: Pop star reflects on the political tumult of Glastonbury 2025 and the importance of being an ally ahead of the release of her debut solo album, ‘That’s Showbiz Baby’, in an interview on the ‘Good Vibrations’ podcast
+Exclusive: Pop star reflects on the political tumult of Glastonbury 2025 and the importance of being an ally ahead of the release of her debut solo album, ‘That’s Showbiz Baby’, in a special one-off episode of ‘Good Vibrations’ at Montreux Jazz Festival

 Pop star JADE has urged artists to use their platforms to raise awareness of pressing social and political issues, while suggesting that the general public have grown less susceptible to “propaganda or bias”.